Parson Brownlow: Opposition to the Ku Klux Klan

 Brownlow began calling for civil rights to be extended to freed slaves, stating that "a loyal Negro was more deserving than a disloyal white man."
-In May 1866, he submitted the 14th Amendment for ratification, which the Radicals in Congress supported, but Johnson and his allies opposed.
+In May 1866, he submitted the 14th Amendment for ratification, which the Radicals in Congress supported but Johnson and his allies opposed.
 The pro-Johnson minority in the statehouse attempted to flee Nashville to prevent a quorum, and the House sergeant-at-arms was dispatched to arrest them.
 Two were captured—Pleasant Williams and A. J. Martin—and confined to the House committee room, giving the House the necessary number of members present to establish a quorum.
 After the amendment passed by a 43-11 vote, Heiskell refused to sign it and resigned in protest.
 His successor signed it, however, and the amendment was ratified.
 In transmitting the news to Congress, Brownlow taunted Johnson, stating, "My compliments to the dead dog in the White House."
-Tennessee was readmitted to the Union shortly afterward, and was represented in Congress again by 1866; Tennessee was the only former Confederate state that bypassed Military Reconstruction.
+Tennessee was readmitted to the Union shortly afterward and was represented in Congress again by 1866; Tennessee was the only former Confederate state that bypassed military Reconstruction, but federal troops would remain in the state to protect federal property, help enforce laws, and keep the peace.

 The Radicals nominated Brownlow for a second term for governor in February 1867.
 His opponent was Emerson Etheridge, a frequent critic of the Brownlow administration.
-That same month, the legislature passed a bill giving the state's black residents the right to vote, and Union Leagues were organized to help freed slaves in this process.
+The legislature passed a bill giving the state's black residents the right to vote, and Union Leagues were organized to help freed slaves in this process.
 Members of these leagues frequently clashed with disfranchised ex-Confederates, including members of the burgeoning Ku Klux Klan, and Brownlow organized a state guard, led by General Joseph Alexander Cooper, to protect voters (and harass the opposition).
 With the state's ex-Confederates disfranchised, Brownlow easily defeated Etheridge in the 1867 election.